 Or enjoy rustic tranquility with modern amenities in a cottage at Dawn Ranch Resort, a century-old family guest ranch with two rare 70-year-old Dawn Redwood trees growing on its 15-acre riverfront property.

-Go glamping (glamorous camping) in a custom Airstream trailer or a luxurious platform tent at AutoCamp Russian River, or stay in one of 14 old miners’ cabins remodeled with understated design and affordable luxury at Boon Hotel + Spa, which also offers a vintage “lovebug” camper and three glamping tents.
+Go glamping (glamorous camping) in a custom Airstream trailer or a luxurious platform tent at AutoCamp Russian River, or stay in one of 14 old miners’ cabins remodeled with understated design and affordable luxury at Boon Hotel + Spa, which also offers a vintage “lovebug” camper and three glamping tents (shown above).

 In Forestville, you will find a gem: Farmhouse Inn presents a tranquil retreat in Sonoma County.
 Born from five generations of roots in Forestville, siblings Joe and Catherine Bartolomei, have a connection to the local wine and farming community that creates the frame for the Farmhouse Inn experience.
-Farmhouse Inn offers 25 luxurious accommodations with sublime furnishings, country-chic décor, an acclaimed spa, a michelin-starred restaurant and outstanding services.
+Farmhouse Inn offers luxurious accommodations with country-chic décor, an acclaimed spa and farm-to-table restaurant, and outstanding services.

 The 5,092-acre Trione-Annadel State Park shows off redwood trees in a variety of settings on more than 40 miles of multi-use trails geared to hikers, mountain bikers, and horseback riders.